Learn about Microsoft 365 Endpoint data loss prevention

 Endpoint activities you can monitor and take action on

 Microsoft Endpoint DLP enables you to audit and manage the following types of activities users take on sensitive items on devices running Windows 10.
-This includes:

 - Word files